superkor/TIC_Software_Challenge_S25/turtlebot4_sim_docker/README.md

 sudo ./vpn.sh <NUMBER_OF_TURTLEBOT>
 ```

+Follow the instructions in the command prompt, it will ask you to enter your UWaterloo WatID and Password.
 You will know it was successful once you see:
 ```
 Tunnel ready
 Stopping this process will terminate the VPN